lab-SCHC/lab-SCHC.github.io/docs/schc.md

 not relevant, in comparison with the payload that contains the metering data.

-Lab.SCHC FullSDK stores these communication contexts both in the device and in the network management platform, referred to as the SCHC Core, rather than saturating the bandwidth with such information.
+Lab.SCHC FullSDK stores these communication contexts both in the device and in the network management platform, referred to as the SCHC Gateway, rather than saturating the bandwidth with such information.
 By reducing the amount of data transmitted over radio connectivity, using IP becomes possible.